iampossible/Cordova-DocPicker/README.md

 # Cordova-DocPicker
-iOS plugin for Cordova writting in Swift.
+iOS plugin for Cordova written in Swift.